 Campy, approachable and Common-Man-relevant -- a nice step up from last year's work, which also showcased coffee-fueled Avg.
 Joes doing painfully ordinary things.

-Jelly beans.
 Grapes soy beans.
 Highlighters.
 Yellow stickies.
 Paper clips.
 Elastic bands.
 Strawberries.
 Push pins.
 What would you create if you had all these items and kick ass animation skills?
 A soy Joy commercial, of course.

-In the commercial, grapes soy beans (hey, who knew they were green before they are cooked?) and strawberries do battle with jelly beans.
+grapes soy beans (hey, who knew they were green before they are cooked?) and strawberries do battle with jelly beans.
 Sadly, the sugar rush-fueled jelly beans lose the battle because all natural Soy Joy outlasts the sugar rush.